CesiumGS/3d-tiles/specification/Metadata/README.md

 ### Instances

-A class definition is abstract, and just describes what metadata exists.
+A class definition is abstract, and only describes what metadata exists.
 Meanwhile, an **instance** is a concrete representation of the metadata for a single piece of geometry that can be stored in a file.
-This specification provides two main types of data storage for instances a columnar format (**instance tables**) and a texture-based format (**metadata textures**).
-The main distinction is that instance tables are designed for per-vertex metadata, while metadata textures are designed for per-texel metadata.
+This specification provides two main types of data storage for instances: a columnar format (**instance tables**) and a texture-based format (**metadata textures**).
+The primary distinction is that instance tables are designed for per-vertex metadata, while metadata textures are designed for per-texel metadata.
 Furthermore, instance tables can be stored in either JSON or binary formats, so there is a total of three storage encodings.

 A brief overview of each encoding follows to explain the concepts.
 The full details can be found further below in the [Storage Encodings](#storage-encodings) section.

 #### Instance Tables

-Instance tables are the typical method for storing metadata.
 An instance table is a mapping of (**instance IDs**) to metadata values which are stored in parallel vectors called **property arrays**.
 Instance IDs are simply integer indices into these arrays.
 The `i-th` value of every property array in an instance table together makes up the metadata for the `i-th` instance.

 The instance table has two possible representations on disk: JSON and binary.
 The following sections compare the two encodings.